 This book is also a warning against a simplistic interpretation of the Disruption.
 McCosh may say that the Disruption took place “in the full unbroken strength of a period of great revival.”
 But why then were there so many who, to use McCosh’s words, “turned back in the day of battle”?
 In his presentation of the “chaff”, McCosh can, at times be sympathetic in his judgements: ill health or old age are mitigating factors: … “It is but just to say that he had previously been in very broken health. … Has latterly been in a very feeble state of health.”

 But there can be little doubt that the lure of preferment and the desire for richer livings are constantly portrayed as key factors in men staying in who might have been expected to come out – especially if these livings were procured at the expense of the “faithful” Disruption ministers who sacrificed all for the sake of their principles: … “Since the disruption, has been presented to St Enoch’s, Glasgow, vacated by a seceding minister. … Has since been presented to the benefice of one of the seceding ministers. … Since the disruption, has obtained undisputed possession of North Leith, one of the richest benefices in the Establishment. … Has now obtained and accepted the presentation to the West Church, Greenock, the richest benefice in the Establishment.”

-McCosh’s own description of the erosion of support for the Evangelical position shows that the problem was too extensive to be explained in such simplistic terms.
+McCosh’s own description of the erosion of support for the non-intrusion position shows that the problem was too extensive to be explained in such simplistic terms.